 Failure by a councillor to comply with the standards of conduct prescribed under this code constitutes misconduct for the purposes of the LGA.
 The LGA provides for a range of penalties that may be imposed on councillors for misconduct, including suspension or disqualification from civic office.
-A councillor who has been suspended on three or more occasions for misconduct is automatically disqualified from holding civic office for five years administrator an administrator of a council appointed under the LGA other than an administrator appointed under section 66 committee see the definition of "council committee"
+A councillor who has been suspended on three or more occasions for misconduct is automatically disqualified from holding civic office for five years.